redmod-team/profit/doc/ui.rst

   :default: *OUTPUT* & activated
   :available: 1D | 2D | 2D contour
   | **3D:** same as :confval:`output`
-  | Option *OUTPUT* is always synchronised with the :confval:`output`.
+  | The option *OUTPUT* is always synchronised with the :confval:`output`.
   .. figure:: pics/color_dd.png
     :align: center
     :width: 250

-    Example of dropdown options for the color consisting of *OUTPUT* and all in- and output-variables.
+    Example of the dropdown options for the color consisting of *OUTPUT* and all in- and output-variables.

 .. confval:: error